dohmr/personal-assistant/README.md

-# Self-Fullfillment
+# Handyman-work-portfolio

-Exercising my knowledge, and expanding my skillset with React.js
+A React.js portfolio

-This is a personal portfolio page.
+This is a potential work portfolio for a client.

 ## Contact Me

 [Shawn Yandall // LinkedIn](https://www.linkedin.com/in/shawnyandall/)

-# selfPortrait
+# FOX handyMan

 # personal-assistant